janudabethmin/stateless-base64/README.md

 # stateless-base64

 A simple, stateless web application for Base64 encoding and decoding.
-All processing happens entirely on the client side, and no data is stored or saved, ensuring complete privacy and security.
+All processing happens entirely on the client side, ensuring complete privacy and security.

----

 ## Features

 - Encode text to Base64 format
 - Decode Base64 strings back to plain text
+- Supports formatting for **JSON input/output**
 - Completely stateless — no data retention or server-side storage
 - Fast and lightweight, runs fully in the browser

----

 ## Usage